-This course covers recent changes and trends in the American health care system including the Patient Affordable Care Act, Accountable Care Organizations (ACOs), bundled payment systems, capitated care, the medical home model and federal requirements for setting standards for improving health care.
-Emphasis is placed on healthcare reform, tort reform, and the rising cost of medical care, as well as the regulatory agencies that mandate guality and safety within patient care.
+This course covers changes and trends in the American healthcare system, including federal requirements for setting standards for improving healthcare.
+Emphasis is placed on healthcare reform, the rising cost of medical care, technological advances, as well as the regulatory agencies that mandate guality and safety within patient care.